cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 The idea of cyber is still developing.
 But today it's not raw anymore.
 Today cyber has a clear vision of abolishing the chains of digital slavery through decentralizing the semantics of the web and its services.

-### The philopophy behind cyber
+### The philosophy behind cyber
 To understand cyber one first needs to understand its philosophy.
 Our work isn't simply technical.
 We base our work on our values.
 If it wasn't for them, we were not be building cyber.
 To be completely open about our intentions, I will jump into the story of the team behind cyber, and how values are our core driver.
 The core team knows each other for several years and has worked together previously.
 At one point, a few years ago we separated our ways, only to realize that whatever we do, we do not share values of others, hence, bringing the team back together.

 What do we believe in?
 Firstly we believe in freedom, privacy and decentralization.
 We share and propagate the vision of improving this world.
 We believe that evil stands behind a centralized, bureaucratic approach to technology, governance, communication protocols (money), etc.

 We do believe in code.
 We believe in innovation and in making use of our knowledge to make the world a slightly better place for our children.
 With that in mind, what we are trying to say, is that cyber and cyb are not just technological results.
 They are much more.
 At its base lay the values of the team behind cyber.
 We hope that our project can re-create certain values of what we believe the blockchain paradigm stands for.

-*Q&A on the philophy behind cyber:*
+*Q&A on the philosophy behind cyber:*

 <details>
   <summary>What problem are you trying to solve? </summary>
 We are trying to solve the problem of data centralization and data censorship.
-Which in other words, is decentralization of common knowledge (assuming that data is the new knowledge and that we are moving into the digital age).
+Which in other words, is the decentralization of common knowledge (assuming that data is the new knowledge and that we are moving into the digital age).
 </details>

 <details>